-[69 FR 26304, May 12, 2004]
+[69 FR 26304, May 12, 2004, as amended at 79 FR 34625, June 18, 2014]

-§ 872.3645 Subperiosteal implant material.
+§872.3645 Subperiosteal implant material.

 (a) Identification.
 Subperiosteal implant material is a device composed of titanium or cobalt chrome molybdenum intended to construct custom prosthetic devices which are surgically implanted into the lower or upper jaw between the periosteum (connective tissue covering the bone) and supporting bony structures.
 The device is intended to provide support for prostheses, such as dentures.